 Developing our understanding of effective responses

-Our recognition, understanding and subsequent response to extra-familial CSA, and latterly extra-familial harm more broadly, is developing at pace.
+Our recognition, understanding and subsequent response to extra-familial child sexual abuse, and latterly extra-familial harm more broadly, is developing at pace.
 However, some of the commonly used tools and interventions that on the surface appear effective and intuitive are now understood to have significant limitations and possibly unintended negative outcomes too.
-The CSA Centre's 2017 research on the use of tools and checklists to assess risk of CSE highlights the potential for victim blaming narratives being formed when using assessments that link an individual’s behaviour to their abuse.
+The CSA Centre’s 2017 research on the use of tools and checklists to assess risk of child sexual exploitation highlights the potential for victim blaming narratives being formed when using assessments that link an individual’s behaviour to their abuse.

 As services increasingly move towards new models of delivery it is vital that the sector continues to assess and evaluate their impact and remains alert and responsive to any potential unintended consequences.
 At the CSA Centre, we have a programme of work seeking to build our collective understanding on what effective practice looks like and how to measure it, including a research briefing and a practical guide for services on measuring their effectiveness.